Food is more than fuel.

 When you eat to nurture instead of numb, food becomes a tool for emotional repair.

-8. Cooking as a Healing Practice
+8. Cooking as a Improvement Practice

 There’s healing in: